firedev/firedev.github.io/_posts/2023-03-06-develop-for-joy.md

 ...

-Please share what worked for you.
+Share what worked for you.
 And before we part ways, please remember — we were born to have fun.

-Please do have fun and organize for joy.
+Develop for joy.